-Syndicate 2488 recorded an underwriting profit for 2022 of £80.2 million (2021: £49.9 million) which equates to a combined ratio of 84.6% (2021: 88.8%).
-The underwriting profit benefited from a prior period reserve release of £24.3 million (2021: £6.8 million).
-The combined ratio excluding the prior period reserve releases was 89.3% (2021: 90.3%), 5.7% points of which related to catastrophe losses.
+Syndicate 2488 recorded an underwriting profit for 2023 of £118.8 million (2022: £80.2 million) and associated combined ratio of 78.9% (2022: 84.6%).
+The underwriting profit benefited from a prior period reserve release of £32.7 million (2022: £24.3 million).
+The combined ratio excluding the prior period reserve releases was 79.8% (2022: 83.6%), 5.0 points (2022: 5.7 points) of which related to catastrophe losses.
 Syndicate 2488's exposure to large losses is managed by adherence to clear risk management and underwriting guidelines, and the use of reinsurance protection and sophisticated modelling and analysis, with reported losses well within risk tolerances.

-The syndicate's loss ratio excluding prior period reserve movements and catastrophe losses was 49.0% (2021: 46.9%) demonstrating the strength of the underlying portfolio.
+The syndicate's loss ratio excluding prior period reserve movements and catastrophe losses was 46.6% (2022: 49.0%) demonstrating the strength of the underlying portfolio.
 The loss ratios for the current and prior years are both reported after allowing for the impact of higher rates of inflation in the countries and economic sectors in which the syndicate trades.

-Gross written premiums of £649.0 million in 2022 were 15.6% higher than the prior year, or 5.2% if the impact of changes in foreign exchange rates are eliminated.
-Underlying growth was driven by rate and new business in Property and Marine.
-Aviation, Energy and Political Risk premiums were lower than prior year, primarily due to the impact of the Russia / Ukraine conflict.
-To date this conflict has had only a small impact on losses reported by the syndicate.
+Gross written premiums of £694.2 million in 2023 were 7.0% higher than the prior year, or 5.7% if the impact of changes in foreign exchange rates are eliminated.
+Underlying growth was driven by rate, increased exposure and new business, primarily in Property and Marine.

 The syndicate purchases reinsurance to mitigate the impact of major events and an undue frequency of smaller losses and seeks to limit its loss exposures by purchasing reinsurance up to its maximum line sizes and accumulations.
 The principal reinsurance programmes operated by the syndicate during the year were partly shared with other Chubb companies including CEG.
-There were no major changes to the syndicate's reinsurance purchasing strategy in 2022.
+There were no major changes to the syndicate's reinsurance purchasing strategy in 2023.